 Our lawyer will step in at this point and help you file a personal injury lawsuit against the driver.
 A court-awarded sum may help you achieve fair compensation when an insurance claim fails to do so.

-We are Prepared to Fight for Rideshare Accident Victims
+We Are Prepared to Fight for Springfield Uber and Lyft Rideshare Accident Victims

 We know there’s no shortage of ways that rideshare accidents happen.
 This is why we are prepared to represent you, no matter if you were a passenger in a rideshare vehicle, a rideshare driver hit your car, or biking, jogging, or walking when the Uber or Lyft driver struck you.
 However your accident happened, we will review the details during a free consultation to see if you can recover compensation that is fair and appropriate for your needs.

 Damages You Can Seek After a Rideshare Accident in Springfield